FWDekker/fo76-dumps/README.md

 The dumps have last been updated for version 1.1.5.4 of _Fallout 76_.

 ## Files
+The dumps are distributed as attachments to [this repository's releases](https://github.com/FWDekker/fo76-dumps/releases).

 ### Tabular
 Tabular dumps are a simplified sort of dump that contains only the most important information.
 These records should be very easy to understand by anyone.
 For more information on how to browse them, check [the wiki page](https://github.com/FWDekker/fo76-dumps/wiki/Browsing-CSV-files).